inpsyde/validator/README.md

 ### Upgrading from version 1.0

-* The interface `ExtendedValidatorInterface` that contains `get_error_code()` and `get_input_data()`, was introduced in version 1.1 of the package, version 1.0 used `ValidatorInterface`.
+* The interface `ExtendedValidatorInterface` that extends `ValidatorInterface` and contains `get_error_code()` and `get_input_data()`, was introduced in version 1.1 of the package.
+  In version 1.0 validators implemented just `ValidatorInterface`.
 * `get_error_messages()` is deprecated from version 1.1
-* The whole reason for `ExtendedValidatorInterface` existence is maintain backward compatibility with any custom validator built for version 1.0 and extending `ValidatorInterface` (we could not add methods to it without breaking compatibility).
+* The whole reason for `ExtendedValidatorInterface` existence is to maintain backward compatibility with any custom validator built for version 1.0 and so extending `ValidatorInterface` (we could not add methods to it without breaking compatibility).

 For reasons above starting from version **2.0**:

 * `get_error_messages()` will be removed
 * `get_error_code()` and `get_input_data()` will be added to `ValidatorInterface`
-* `ExtendedValidatorInterface` will so become empty, and will just extend `ValidatorInterface`.
-It will be maintained for compatibility with custom validators written for 1.1+, but will be deprecated and removed from version `3.0`.
+* `ExtendedValidatorInterface` will thus become empty, and will just extend `ValidatorInterface`.
+  It will be maintained for backward compatibility with custom validators written for 1.1+, but will be deprecated and removed from version `3.0`.

 ----------------